shaik1002/biggitlabbomb/doc/administration/geo/disaster_recovery/planned_failover.md

 ## Not all data is automatically replicated

-If you are using any GitLab features that Geo doesn't support, you must make separate provisions to ensure that the **secondary** site has an up-to-date copy of any data associated with that feature.
+If you are using any GitLab features that Geo [doesn't support](../replication/datatypes.md#limitations-on-replicationverification), you must make separate provisions to ensure that the **secondary** site has an up-to-date copy of any data associated with that feature.
 This may extend the required scheduled maintenance period significantly.
-A list of features supported by Geo can be found in the [replicated data types table](../replication/datatypes.md#replicated-data-types).

 A common strategy for keeping this period as short as possible for data stored in files is to use `rsync` to transfer the data.
 An initial `rsync` can be